 When you were a kid, did you like to chant "diarrhea, diarrhea" to make your friends laugh?
 Now you probably associate the word with discomfort and embarrassment because having diarrhea is no fun.
-But nearly everybody gets it once in a while, and it's usually caused by gastrointestinal infections.
+But nearly everybody gets it once in a while, usually due to gastrointestinal infections.

-Diarrhea, which is characterized by frequent and watery bowel movements, is often caused by gastrointestinal infections, although it can also come from other illnesses or changes in diet.
+Diarrhea, with its frequent and watery bowel movements, often is caused by gastrointestinal infections (although other illnesses and dietary changes also can be culprits).
 Germs such as parasites, viruses, or bacteria all can cause gastrointestinal (GI) infections.

 Which germs are responsible for diarrhea depends on the geographic area a person lives in and its level of sanitation, economic development, and hygiene standards.
 For example, countries that have poor sanitation or use human waste as fertilizer tend to have outbreaks of diarrhea when intestinal bacteria or parasites contaminate crops or drinking water.

-In developed countries like the United States, outbreaks of diarrhea are most often caused by what we call food poisoning.
+In developed countries like the United States, outbreaks of diarrhea are most often due to what we call food poisoning.
 Food poisoning happens when toxins made by bacteria in food that is not handled, stored, or cooked properly make a person sick.

 Here are a few types of GI infections that you may have heard about:

 Usually GI infections cause abdominal cramping followed by diarrhea.
-You may also experience:
+A person might also have:

 These symptoms typically last for a few days or longer.
-If your symptoms last for more than 2 weeks, however, you have chronic diarrhea.
+Symptoms that last for more than 2 weeks, however, are a sign of chronic diarrhea.
 Call your doctor if you think that you have chronic diarrhea or if you see blood in your stool.

-The incubation period for a gastrointestinal infection can vary depending on the particular germ causing it.
+The incubation period for a gastrointestinal infection depends on the particular germ causing it.
 For example, the Shigella incubation period is usually 2 to 4 days, but the period for viral infections ranges from 4 to 48 hours.

-Parasitic infections generally have longer incubation periods, such as a Giardia infection, in which symptoms can take from 1 to 4 weeks to appear.
+Parasitic infections generally have longer incubation periods; for instance, in a Giardia infection, symptoms can take from 1 to 4 weeks to appear.
 Then, depending on the type of germ and the person's overall health, a diarrheal infection can last for a few days or a few weeks.

 Diarrheal infections are highly contagious.
 They can spread from person to person via dirty hands, contaminated food or water, and some pets.
 Most cases are contagious for as long as a person has diarrhea, but some infections can be contagious for even longer.

-The most effective way to prevent contagious diarrheal infections is to wash your hands frequently.
+The most effective way to prevent contagious diarrheal infections is to wash your hands well and often.
 Dirty hands carry germs into the body when you do things like bite your nails or use your hands when eating.

 It's important to always wash your hands with soap and water thoroughly after using the bathroom and before eating, especially if you know there's an illness going around.
 Making sure your bathroom surfaces are clean can also help to prevent infections.